savoirfairelinux/jami-project/docs/source/users/downloading_and_installing.rst

 Downloading and installing
 ==========================

-In order to download and install Ring, first go to Ring’s `download page <https://ring.cx/en/download>`_ and select the appropriate platform for your software.
+In order to download and install Jami, first go to Jami’s `download page <https://jami.net/en/download>`_ and select the appropriate platform for your software.

 For Gnome/Linux clients